Dixeran/file-windows/README.md

 Prerequisites
 -------

-I have tested this on Bash for Windows (LXSS) under Windows 10 build 14393.
-Since this is based on Ubuntu 14.04, I suspect this build will work in similar Ubuntu environments.
+I have tested this on Bash for Windows (LXSS) under Windows 10 build ~14393~ 19044.1586.
+Since this is based on Ubuntu ~14.04~ 18.04, I suspect this build will work in similar Ubuntu environments.
+The original `file` package have been updated to the latest master.
+If you need a release build, try to build it yourself by checkout the file repo to a release tag.

 You will need to install some packages before building: